-Booklists for 2022 will be available online at www.campion.com.au or on Compass under the Community tab/School Documentation/College Information/Booklists from Term 4 2021 in an easy to use PDF format for printing and information on how to order.
+Booklists for 2024 will be available online at www.campion.com.au or on Compass under the Community tab/School Documentation/College Information/Booklists in an easy to use PDF format for printing and information on how to order.

-Online ordering will require a Resource List Code which will be communicated before the end of 2021.
+Online ordering will require a Resource List Code which will be communicated before the end of 2023.